ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 ### `build_alphagov_tech_docs_template.sh`

-A shell script to get a built version of the latest GOV.UK Tech Docs template; the [contributor guide contains instructions to execute this script][docs-theme-dev-shell].
+A shell script to get a built version of the latest GOV.UK Tech Docs template; the [contributor guide contains instructions to run this script][docs-theme-dev-shell].

 ### `CODE_OF_CONDUCT.md`